This post contains affiliate links. For more information, please read our disclosure policy.

 The massive construction of St Sava’s Temple took quite a long time to build.
 The initial idea to make the church came out in 1895, but it was not until 40 years after the construction work began.

 Due to the wars and the conflicts, the project was repeatedly suspended and revised.
-The construction for the current design started in 1985, and it took four years for the completion of the building.
+The construction of the current design started in 1985, and it took four years for the completion of the building.
 The St Sava’s Cathedral was opened for public in 1989.

 The Church of St Sava has stunning architecture and interior.
 It is decorated with marbles and granite; this Orthodox cathedral has become one of the most popular things to see in Belgrade.